US Toll-free: 1-800-242-2434

 Dates & prices Accommodation Essential info Gallery

-Day 2 - Maun
+Day 1 - Maun

 On arrival you are met and driven to a comfortable guesthouse to relax after your long flight.
 This is likely to be Thamalakane River Lodge which is situated about 15 minutes drive from Maun Airport and in a tranquil setting overlooking the Thamalakane River.
 You'll overnight in stone-and-thatch cottages and have the option to swim in the pool before dining in their open-sided restaurant and bar area.

-Day 3 - Moremi Game Reserve
+Day 2 - Moremi Game Reserve

-After a leisurely breakfast you return to Maun Airport around midday to meet the rest of the Northern Botswana Safari group.
+After a leisurely breakfast and a relaxing morning you return to Maun Airport around midday to meet the rest of the Northern Botswana Safari group.
 A 30-minute light aircraft flight takes you over the Okavango Delta to the Moremi Game Reserve, where you will meet your safari guide.
-On arrival at the mobile camp you are shown to your tents and introduced to comfortable camping Botswana style, before heading out on a short afternoon drive.
-Your day ends with a three-course dinner back at camp.

 The Okavango Delta is formed by the Okavango River running into the middle of the Kalahari basin - the largest stretch of continuous sand in the world.
 A third of this unique ecosystem was set aside by the local BaTawana people in 1962 who named it the Moremi Game Reserve.
 Moremi now encompasses a large area of the Okavango Delta's eastern wetlands.
 In the reserve there is a large peninsula that juts into the wetlands; this is known as the Mopane Tongue.
 Xakanaxa Lagoon lies at the end of this peninsula and it is here, where land and delta meet and wildlife flourishes, that you explore in your 4WD safari vehicle with your guide.